TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

-as happens in federated learning, currently requires very clever, hacky code.
+as happens in federated learning, currently requires very clever, hacky code as existing libraries were built for machine learning on a single computer.
 Having differentiable objects by default could markedly simplify the integration of machine learning into software and make federated learning as easy as on-device machine learning is today.

-While such a language is an interesting enough challenge to be made a reality, I cannot see a demand for it great enough to overtake the likes of Python.
+While a language with such features is an interesting enough challenge to be made a reality, I cannot see a demand for it great enough to overtake the likes of Python anytime soon.
 In fact,
 I think on balance Python will remain the dominant language over the next decade.